You’ve Adopted a Dog From a Hoarding Case. Now What?

 These results paint a picture of a dog who is not equipped at a basic level to interact normally with the world, and who is desperate to relate to humans but is not quite sure how to go about it.
 Dr. Serpell wonders if these attachment disorders are due to the disruption of the normal environment early in the dogs’ lives, followed by an environment with little to no individual attention.
 “You take them out of that situation,” he says, “and it looks like they hyper-attach to the new owner.”

-The study also turned up an increased incidence of compulsive behaviors in dogs rescued from hoarding environments including spinning, pacing, or licking blankets, carpets or even themselves.
+The study also turned up an increased incidence of compulsive behaviors in dogs rescued from hoarding environments including spinning, pacing, or licking blankets, carpets, or even themselvesopens in a new tab.
 These repetitive behaviors, known as stereotypies, also appear in animals kept captive in other restricted, barren environments such as shelters and zoos with sub-standard facilities.
 Stereotypies are thought to help animals deal with stress, and may remain even after the animal is in a less stressful environment.

 The Surprises — Good Ones!